 The Primary Sector Workforce Training Grant program: Provides funds to businesses for training new and existing full-time workers with a maximum grant of $5,000 for each full-time employee and $2,500 for each part-time worker.
 Qualifying businesses must provide a $1 of match for every $3 dollars of grant funds.

 Big Sky Economic Development Trust Fund: This discretionary program provides funds to local governments in the form of grants and loans for the purchase of machinery, equipment and/or working capital for economic development projects.
 Up to $7,500 may be awarded for each new full-time job created.
 In addition, funds can be awarded in the form of grants for planning and capacity building.

 New Industrial Property Tax Abatement: Manufacturing businesses that establish a new location in Montana are eligible to receive a reduced taxable rate of 3% on real and personal property for a period of 3 years.
 Property dedicated to R&D is also eligible for the reduced tax rate.

 New or Expanded Industries Property Tax Abatement: A business that starts operations or invests a minimum of $125,000 worth of qualifying improvements or modernized processes may receive a 50% property tax abatement from the local governing body.
-The tax abatement is 50% for the first 5 years and escalates 10% per year with the abatement expiring in the ninth year of operation.
+The tax abatement is 50% for the first 5 years and escalates 10% per year with the abatement expiring after the ninth year of operation.

 Reduced Rate for Remodeling of Building or Structures: Properties that are remodeled, reconstructed or expanded and result in an increase in taxable value of at least 2.5% are eligible for reduced property taxes.
 The tax rate is 0% during the construction period and escalates at an annual rate of 20% with the reduced rate expiring in the fifth year following construction.